ruby/www.ruby-lang.org/en/news/_posts/2014-09-10-confoo-cfp.md

  * ConFoo 2015 will be hosted on February 18th-20th in Montreal, at the Hilton Bonaventure Hotel.
  * We take good care of our speakers by covering most expenses including travel, accommodation, lunch, full conference ticket, etc.
- * Presentations are 35min + 10min for questions, and may be delivered in English or French.
+ * Presentations are 35 min + 10 min for questions, and may be delivered in English or French.
  * ConFoo is an open environment where everyone is welcome to submit.
 Are you skilled and friendly?
 Come join us.

 If you would simply prefer to attend the conference, we have a